 #7) Featuring Paul Drecksler and TravelisLife.org on your blog

 Did you know that featuring my website Travel is Life on your blog gives you an instant 20+ Internet Points which can SKYROCKET your SEO from here to the moon?
 I'm open to doing written interviews like this one with Toby Richardson from Travelling Minimalist, or I'm happy to appear on your next podcast or vlog episode.
 Let's talk travel or online business – two of my favorite subjects.

 Okay, I'm clearly joking about the SEO benefit, but I do believe that great things happen through collaboration.
-If you're reading this post, it means that you are serious and dedicated to improving your blog and increasing the reach of your online presence, and that means you're exactly the kind of person I'd love to collaborate with and/or invite to join the Travel is Life Tribe – a community of like minded travel bloggers and travel influencers around the world with a desire to grow their online presence while simultaneously helping their fellow tribe members grow theirs.
+If you're reading this post, it means that you are serious and dedicated to improving your blog and increasing the reach of your online presence, and that means you're exactly the kind of person I'd love to collaborate with and/or invite to join the Travel is Life Creators – a community of like minded travel bloggers around the world with a desire to grow their online presence while simultaneously helping their fellow community members grow theirs.
 If that sounds like you then we'd love to have you.
-Visit that link and check out our tribe – the application to apply is at the bottom of the page.
+Visit that link and check out our community.
+The application to apply is at the bottom of the page.

 If you have any questions or suggestions, drop a comment below and start the conversation.
 This list of SEO tactics above is not exhaustive and I'd love to know what specific strategies work for you.